Radhesham7507/AapalLonar/README.md

 ## Run the Project Locally

-1. **Start the database**
+1. **Start MongoDB**
-   Ensure PostgreSQL/MySQL is running and the database is created.
+   Ensure MongoDB is running locally or use a cloud MongoDB service.

 2. **Run the Spring Boot application:**

    ```sh
    mvn spring-boot:run
    ```